 This process includes the following stages which are described in detail below and which are governed by the Olympic Charter (Rule 33 and its bye-law):

 The Invitation Phase is a direct result of Olympic Agenda 2020.
 This new period focuses on the spirit of dialogue between the IOC and future Candidate Cities to establish a strong basis for the next stages.
-The IOC provides a range of service to NOCs and cities interested in bidding.
+The IOC provides a range of services to NOCs and cities interested in bidding.
 Potential Candidate Cities are invited to attend a workshop in Lausanne to discuss their initial ideas with the IOC and receive various levels of assistance and feedback ahead of officially submitting a candidature.
 This also includes sharing of best practices, provision of materials and a focus on understanding the Games to put together a solid project that best meets the city’s long-term development needs.